toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [codegrab](https://github.com/epilande/codegrab) - Interactive CLI tool for selecting and bundling code into a single, LLM-ready output file.
 * [CodeMark CLI](https://github.com/rootCircle/codemark-cli) - Helps you manage coding assignments and tests; easily initialize the configuration, list assignments, fetch and check your code, submit your code for grading, and get AI-powered error recommendations.
 * [Cppcheck](http://cppcheck.net/) - Static analysis tool for C/C++ code providing unique code analysis to detect bugs and focuses on detecting undefined behavior and dangerous coding constructs.
+* [Crush](https://github.com/charmbracelet/crush) - Flexible AI coding agent with a wide range of LLMS, maintains multiple work sessions and contexts per project, works everywhere and extensible.
 * [dasht](http://sunaku.github.io/dasht/man/man0/README.html) - Search in 200+ offline documentation sets API docs offline, in your terminal or browser.
 * [DEM](https://www.axemsolutions.io/dem_doc/index.html) - Containerized Development Environment Manager for embedded development.
 * [devbox](https://github.com/jetify-com/devbox) - Instant, easy, and predictable development environments.
 * [dotenvhub](https://github.com/Zaloog/dotenvhub) - Terminal App to centrally manage .env files.
 Written in Python powered by Textual.
 * [dtool](https://github.com/guoxbin/dtool) - Collection of development tools.
+* [Euporie](https://github.com/joouha/euporie) - Allows you to interact with Jupyter kernels, and run Jupyter notebooks - entirely from the terminal.
 * [fastmod](https://github.com/facebookincubator/fastmod) - A tool to assist you with large-scale codebase refactors, and it supports most of codemod's options.
 It is focused on improving the use case "I want to use interactive mode to make sure my regex is correct, and then I want to apply the regex everywhere".
 * [Flox](https://github.com/flox/flox) - Developer environments you can take with you.
 * [fmake](https://github.com/bharatvaj/fmake) - Brings `make`s interface to almost any build system.